MEFI THEORY

 UFR integrates ΔQ into coherent, bounded evolution using damped resonance behavior.

-Blue line: Classical terms | Gold line: Total MEFI response
+Cyan line: expansion–compression balance | Gold line: total MEFI response